meshtastic/meshtastic/website/docs/getting-started/getting_started.md

 ## Purchase a Radio

-The easiest way is to [buy a device with the software already installed](https://www.aliexpress.com/item/4001178678568.html) In the Americas get the 915mhz version, In Europe the 868Mhz or Asia 923Mhz see [here](https://www.thethingsnetwork.org/docs/lorawan/frequencies-by-country.html).
+The easiest way is to [buy a device with the software already installed](https://www.aliexpress.com/item/4001178678568.html).
+Other devices are [available](/docs/hardware/tbeam-hardware).
+In the Americas get the 915mhz version, in Europe the 868Mhz, or Asia 923Mhz.
+See this listing by [The Things Network](https://www.thethingsnetwork.org/docs/lorawan/frequencies-by-country.html) for frequencies by specific countries.

 ## Setup the Radio